jarrodmillman/pose-stats/description.md

 We will use `YAGLM` \cite{yaglm-github} (an open-source library for penalized generalized linear models \cite{carmichael2021yaglm}) and `ISLP`
-\cite{islp-github} (an open-source library that provides functions and datasets for the accompanying textbook *Introduction to Statistical Learning with Python* \cite{james2023introduction}) as exemplar packages that typify different research artifacts that may be found in the ecosystem, but that have not matured to have built communities of governance and software development around them.
+\cite{islp-github} (an open-source library that provides functions and datasets for the accompanying textbook *An Introduction to Statistical Learning: with Applications in Python* \cite{james2023introduction}) as exemplar packages that typify different research artifacts that may be found in the ecosystem, but that have not matured to have built communities of governance and software development around them.